 - 1.1 This Appendix sets out the draft combined 2023/24 budget estimates and Medium Term Financial Strategy (MTFS) for the period 2023/24 to 2027/28 for the Council's General Fund.
-The Medium Term Strategy sets out the current and forecast future costs of the Council and is linked to the Corporate Plan and Delivery Plan, which sets out the aims and ambitions of the Council. - 1.2 The MTFS establishes a set of financial policies and principles which aim to provide a sound basis for maintaining the financial integrity of the Council over the medium term. - 1.3 This Appendix sets out: - The Council's Medium Term Financial Strategy for the period 2023/24 to 2027/28. - The 2023/24 General Fund Revenue Budget & Financing. - The General Fund Reserves Position (subject to finalisation). - The General Fund Capital Programme and Financing (subject to finalisation). - Risks, key issues, sensitivity and monitoring. - Treasury Management Policy and Investment Strategy (to follow in final budget report).
+The Medium Term Strategy sets out the current and forecast future costs of the Council and is linked to the Corporate Plan and Delivery Plan, which sets out the aims and ambitions of the Council. - 1.2 The MTFS establishes a set of financial policies and principles which aim to provide a sound basis for maintaining the financial integrity of the Council over the medium term. - 1.3 This Appendix sets out: - The Council's Medium Term Financial Strategy for the period 2023/24 to 2027/28. - The 2023/24 General Fund Revenue Budget & Financing. - The General Fund Reserves Position. - The General Fund Capital Programme and Financing. - Risks, key issues, sensitivity and monitoring. - Treasury Management Policy and Strategy. - 1.4 The unprecedented challenges faced by all of us in 2021/22 and 2022/23 have continued into 2023/24, with significant inflationary pressures.
+The government settlement delivered in mid-December for East Lindsey included New Homes Bonus (£378k) and a 3% Funding Guarantee (£888k).